-Advocates should speak to their members of Congress and ask them to:
+Advocates should ask Members of Congress to:

-- Fund the public housing ROSS program at \$50 million in FY19.
-ADD 2020? - Monitor HUD's oversight of PHA and owner compliance with residents' rights when public housing is converted under RAD. - Reverse HUD's administrative weakening of the PHA Plan and Congress' streamlining of the Plan's requirements for 75% of the nation's PHAs.
+- Fund the public housing ROSS program at \$50 million in FY21. - Monitor HUD's oversight of PHA and owner compliance with residents' rights when public housing is converted under RAD. - Reverse HUD's administrative weakening of the PHA Plan and Congress' streamlining of the Plan's requirements for 75% of the nation's PHAs.